santik/adidas-producer-consumer/README.md

-## Simple combination of producer and consumer to demonstrate data pipeline.
+## Simple combination of producer and subscriber to demonstrate data pipeline.

 ### Producer
 Producer gets events in JSON format via REST API, transform them into Kafka messages and publishes in corresponding topics.